-- African marigolds.
+- The African marigolds.
 Sometimes also known as American marigolds, these draught-resistant flowers will thrive if they get enough sun and heat.
 In the Southern United States, it can grow up to 4 feet tall during its second year.
 It also produces the largest flowers

-- French marigolds.
+- The French marigolds.
 Smaller and a bit shy, a French marigold will prefer to spread outwards rather than up.
 It requires a little bit more humidity than its American counterpart.

-- Signet marigolds.
+- The Signet marigolds.
 The tiniest of the family, these rarely grow beyond feet tall.
 However, they require similar weather as the American or African marigold.
 They produce a larger amount of tiny flowers, which makes them easier to replant.

 Check the Calendar